hashicorp/vault/website/source/docs/guides/upgrading/upgrade-to-0.5.0.html.md

 #### Credential (Auth) Backends

-* `github`: The renewal function now uses the backend's configured maximum TTL, if set; otherwise, the mount maximum TTL is used.
+- `github` – The renewal function now uses the backend's configured maximum TTL, if set; otherwise, the mount maximum TTL is used.
-* `ldap`: The renewal function now uses the mount default TTL instead of always using one hour.
+- `ldap` – The renewal function now uses the mount default TTL instead of always using one hour.
-* `token`: Tokens can no longer be renewed forever; instead, they now honor the mount default/max TTL.
+- `token` – Tokens can no longer be renewed forever; instead, they now honor the mount default/max TTL.
-* `userpass`: The renew function now uses the backend's configured maximum TTL, if set; otherwise the mount maximum TTL is used.
+- `userpass` – The renew function now uses the backend's configured maximum TTL, if set; otherwise the mount maximum TTL is used.

 #### Secret Backends

-* `aws`: New IAM roles no longer always have a default TTL of one hour, instead honoring the configured default if available and the mount default TTL if not (renewal always used the configured values if available).
+- `aws` – New IAM roles no longer always have a default TTL of one hour, instead honoring the configured default if available and the mount default TTL if not (renewal always used the configured values if available).
 STS tokens return a TTL corresponding to the lifetime of the token in AWS and cannot be renewed.
-* `cassandra`: `lease_grace_period` has been removed since Vault no longer uses grace periods.
+- `cassandra` – `lease_grace_period` has been removed since Vault no longer uses grace periods.
-* `consul`: The mount default TTL is now used as the default TTL if there is no backend configuration parameter.
+- `consul` – The mount default TTL is now used as the default TTL if there is no backend configuration parameter.
 Renewal now uses the mount default and maximum TTLs.
-* `mysql`: The mount default TTL is now used as the default TTL if there is no backend configuration parameter.
+- `mysql` – The mount default TTL is now used as the default TTL if there is no backend configuration parameter.
-* `postgresql`: The mount default TTL is now used as the default TTL if there is no backend configuration parameter.
+- `postgresql` – The mount default TTL is now used as the default TTL if there is no backend configuration parameter.
 In addition, there is no longer any grace period with the time configured for password expiration within Postgres itself.